 SCIENTIFIC PROGRAMME & ABSTRACTS:

 The full scientific programme and E-Abstract Book (password protected) will be available for download prior to the start of the meeting on the BMSS43 event website.
+(43rd BMSS Annual Meeting | BMSS)

 WIFI:

 Free WiFi is available within the RNCM through the Cloud.
 To gain access exhibitors and delegates need to set up a wifi account, which can be done in advance, using an email address and creating a password.